 A rebranding strategy has the power to create meaningful change in an organization by aligning marketplace perceptions, improving processes and increasing stakeholder ownership.
 But how do you deal with pushback from resistant executives?

 BrandExtract’s Brand Strategists, Elizabeth Tindall and Leslie Rainwater, regularly guide clients through a rebrand by placing structure around the process and facilitating thoughtful discussions between stakeholder groups.

-This guide offers insight to empower marketing leads looking to propose a rebrand in their organization.
+This guide offers insight for marketing leaders looking to propose a rebrand in their organization.
 Our Brand Strategists provide tips and talking points to guide conversations with executives.
 Learn how to gain executive buy-in for your branding initiative with these tools and strategies.

 Q: What are the most common frustrations or roadblocks you hear about from marketing professionals seeking buy-in from company executives?